SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 which the action was performed (if applicable).
-Incredible (16 or more): The skill performance was of You can ﬁnd the more comsuch dazzling quality that, if appropriate to the task, it could monly referenced diﬃculties listed become the subject of conversation for some time -- it’s at on the Reference Sheet at the back least worth writing home about.
+Incredible (16 or more): The skill performance was of You can ﬁnd the more comsuch dazzling quality that, if appropriate to the task, it could monly referenced difficulties listed become the subject of conversation for some time -- it’s at on the Reference Sheet at the back least worth writing home about.
 Gamemasters should dole of this book.
-With these plus the out some signiﬁcant bonuses for getting this large of a roll. generic diﬃculties and modiﬁers
+With these plus the out some signiﬁcant bonuses for getting this large of a roll. generic difficulties and modiﬁers
 Example: A character who is trying to use the survival described previously, you can run skill to forage for food gets a minimal success -- she ﬁnds just about any adventure.
 The next
-“subsistence level” food; it’s barely better than garbage.
-The several chapters include more, and next day she gets a spectacular result -- not only does she more detailed, diﬃculties. ﬁnd good, wholesome food, but she ﬁnds enough for two days instead of one.
+"subsistence level" food; it’s barely better than garbage.
+The several chapters include more, and next day she gets a spectacular result -- not only does she more detailed, difficulties. ﬁnd good, wholesome food, but she ﬁnds enough for two days instead of one.